the-full-stack/website/docs/spring2021/index.md

 ## Week 6: Infra & Tooling

-The week of March 7, we tour the landscape of infrastructure and tooling for deep learning.
+We tour the landscape of infrastructure and tooling for deep learning.

 - [Lecture 6: Infrastructure & Tooling](./lecture-6.md) (👈 with detailed notes)